dabirrizvi/laravel-vue-cardiff-su/README.md

 - Ensure that your web server is properly configured to serve the Laravel application and handle Vue router history mode.
 - You can customise the project further by modifying the Vue components and Laravel controllers as per your requirements.

+## Future Work

+### User Authentication
+Adding user authentication to the application would enhance security and allow each user to have their own personalised experience.
+This could be achieved by implementing Laravel's built-in authentication system.

+### Task Visibility
+To address the issue of task visibility, the application could implement a permissions system where tasks can be designated as either public or private.
+Public tasks would be visible to all users, while private tasks would only be visible to the user who created them.
+This would ensure that sensitive information remains secure and only accessible to authorised individuals.

+By incorporating these features, the application will provide a more comprehensive and secure solution for managing tasks, addressing the issues outlined by the staff member effectively.
+Additionally, ensuring compliance with accessibility requirements will further improve the usability and inclusivity of the application for all users.

 ## Credits
 This project was created by Dabir Hasan Rizvi for Cardiff SU Placement Assignment for Web Developer Role .